SCPR/kpcc-data-team/data/2015-dwp-claims/readme.md

 * Mean--251 days.
 That's a litte over 8 months
 * Longest--2,207 days (6 years).
 For an unspecified "breach of contract"

-# You can't always get [the dollar amount] you want
+## You can't always get [the dollar amount] you want
 * Overall, people asked for $52,131,003.67 on claims where they actually received $16,091,005.7.
-That's 30.87 %.
+That's 30.87 %
 * Only 18 claims received more money than they originally asked for
 * 273 received the exact same amount they asked for
 * 317 received less than they asked for
 * Of course, this doesn't include claims that were rejected

-# UCLA
+## UCLA
 * We have 624 total claims in our data.
 253 of them were from the UCLA incident; that's nearly half
 	* 25 claims was second most from an incident (a power outage/failure)
 * Many descriptions mention damage to vehicles and personal property.
-The single largest payout was $41748.60
+The single largest payout was $41,748.60

-# Some odd claims
+## Some odd claims
+Most of these verbatim from description field

 * P/I-O/S as a result of falling through manhole cover on sidewalk (29999)
 * Personal Injury due to fall through cover of DWP water vault (16000)
 * P/I-O/S as a result of trip and fall on uneven sidewalk paneling (60000)